kevinmutwiri/soft-skills/week2/knowingYourself1/README.md

 While watching the video, ask yourself:

 - What is greatness and what does it mean to me?
-- What did great influential people in the world have in common at TEDx Klagenfurt: They created a life with…?
+- What did great influential people in the world have in common at TEDx Klagenfurt: They created a life with… **A MISSION**?
 - How have my experiences influenced my Passions, Interests, Causes, and Skills?
 - What do I pledge allegiance to?